Kitware/ldc/README.md

 # Have a look at your path to pick somewhere you can install ldc
 echo $PATH

-# Symlink this script into place, choosing a parent directory
+# Symlink this script into place, choosing a parent directory from PATH
-make install parent=~/.local/bin
+ln -s $(pwd)/ldc.sh /usr/local/bin/ldc

 # test installation
 ldc
 ```

+Now, you can `git pull` to update.

 ## Usage